silaspe/maths/docs/linear.md

 What I'm saying is that the linear transformation $L$ is completely determined by four numbers: the $x$ coordinate of the transformed $\hat{x}$, the y coordinate of the transformed $\hat{x}$, the $x$ coordinate of the transformed $\hat{y}$, and the y coordinate of the transformed $\hat{y}$.

 Usually how you write a linear transformation is with a $2x2$ group of numbers, also called a called a $2x2$ matrix.
-You can read off the first column as where $\hat{x}$ goes and the second as where $\hat{y}$ goes.
+You can read off the first column as where $\hat{x}$ goes, and the second as where $\hat{y}$ goes.

-By the way, a matrix $A$ times a vector $\vec{v}$
+By the way, linear transformations are usually denoted with an $L$ ($L$ for linear), but matrices are usually denoted as capital letters.

+Also by the way, if you're applying a linear transformation to a vector and the linear transformation is written as a matrix, $A(\vec{v})$ is usually just denoted as $A \vec{v}$  and called "matrix vector multiplication".

-If you're given a matrix describing a linear transformation and you're also given some specific vector and you want to compute the linear transformation evaluated on said vector, you multiply the coordinates of the vector by the columns of the matrix and adding up the results.
+If you're given a matrix describing a linear transformation, and you're also given some specific vector, and you want to compute the linear transformation evaluated on said vector, you multiply the coordinates of the vector by the columns of the matrix and adding up the results.

 Here's a concrete example: